Members of the Regulation Board

 following projects – UK Ventilator Challenge, Respiratory NIV and CPAP plus Accessories Working Group (MHRA), Decontamination of Ventilators, Iron Lung Project, COVID-19 Impact on Innovation and Research.
 More recently, becoming acquainted with the invaluable work of Healthcare Ocean (formerly NHS Ocean)

 In March of this year, I was very proud to have been awarded the Chairman’s Award 2023 from the Academy for Healthcare Science and I am dedicated to a positive future for the Academy and the Life Science Industry.

 Dr Robert Farley (Professional member)

-Rob Farley is currently the professional lead for Healthcare Science atEducation for Scotland ( ).
-His appointment followed a secondment from the in 2006 to the Scottish Government’s Health Department, where he led publication of Scotland’s first Healthcare Science Action Plan.
-Whilst in the Scottish Government he worked with UK policy colleagues on the formulation of the modernisation project; he is a member of the project’s Education and Training Scrutiny Group.
+Rob Farley is currently the professional lead for Healthcare Science at NHS Education for Scotland (NES).
+His NES appointment followed a secondment from the NHS in 2006 to the Scottish Government’s Health Department, where he led publication of Scotland’s first Healthcare Science Action Plan.
+Whilst in the Scottish Government he worked with UK policy colleagues on the formulation of the HCS modernisation project; he is a member of the project’s Education and Training Scrutiny Group.

 He is a registered Clinical Scientist, a Chartered Engineer and a member of the Institute for Physics and Engineering in Medicine.
-Prior to his government policy role and current post, Rob worked inservice for over 20 years both as a clinical bioengineer in rehabilitation technology, and in other Clinical Scientist roles in medical physics departments in Scotland.
+Prior to his government policy role and current post, Rob worked in NHS service for over 20 years both as a clinical bioengineer in rehabilitation technology, and in other Clinical Scientist roles in medical physics departments in Scotland.
 He also has had a teaching sabbatical in West Africa, and worked for short periods in higher education and in the oil sector.